Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Introduction

 \section{Introduction}

-Referring Expression Comprehension (REC) - the task of locating a target referred to by a natural language description.~\cite{kazemzadeh2014referitgame,yu2016modeling,plummer2015flickr30k} - is a key vision-language research task.
-Recent advances have pushed the state of the art beyond simple surface matching toward richer use of semantic information \textemdash most notably, constructing compositional referring expressions~\cite{chen2020cops} and incorporating external knowledge~\cite{wang2020give,chen2023advancing,madge2025mdc}.
-Generalized REC (GREC) ~\cite{he2023grec,madge2025mdc} -- the task of interpreting expressions referring to zero or multiple objects, as in \textit{Pick up those three boxes} -- relaxes these assumptions to better reflect real-world communication, where the referent may be uncertain, occluded, or missing from the scene.
+Referring Expression Comprehension (REC) - the task of locating a target referred to by a natural language description ~\cite{kazemzadeh2014referitgame,yu2016modeling,plummer2015flickr30k} is key in vision-language research.
+Recent advances have pushed the state of the art beyond simple surface matching toward richer use of semantic information \textemdash most notably, constructing compositional referring expression (RE)~\cite{chen2020cops} and incorporating external knowledge~\cite{wang2020give,chen2023advancing,madge2025mdc}.
+Generalized REC (GREC) ~\cite{he2023grec,madge2025mdc} -- the task of interpreting REs referring to zero or multiple objects, as in \textit{Pick up those three boxes} -- relaxes these assumptions to better reflect real-world communication, where the referent may be uncertain, occluded, or missing from the scene.

 However, this research typically relies on substantial collections of real-world images with large volumes of human annotations.
 Online crowdsourcing platforms offer controllable, reproducible testbeds for visual grounding research, helping to mitigate data collection costs and variability ~\cite{narayan2019collaborative,kiseleva2022interactive}.
-Yet the situation changes when models are asked to jointly perceive the scene, maintain discourse state, and interact over multiple turns: under these conditions, existing approaches begin to show their limits. ~\cite{madge2025mdc} introduced the first GREC benchmark grounded in multi-turn dialogue within a Minecraft building environment, finding that this task poses a formidable challenge to both classical transformer-based neural networks and Large Vision-Language Models.
-Madge et al~\cite{madge2025mdc} also found that the cost of dialogue annotation is very high, resulting in an absence of in-domain training data and making the acquisition of large-scale training datasets a long-term goal.
-This motivates the data augmentation framework proposed in this paper, which synthesizes concise expressions and rich dialogues to scale grounded comprehension and stepwise reasoning.
+Yet the situation changes when models are asked to jointly perceive the scene, maintain discourse state, and interact over multiple turns: under these conditions, existing approaches begin to show their limits. ~\cite{madge2025mdc} introduced the first GREC benchmark grounded in multi-turn dialogue within a Minecraft building environment, finding that this task poses a formidable challenge to both classical transformer-based neural networks and Large Vision-Language Models (LVLMs). \cite{madge2025mdc} also found that the cost of dialogue annotation is very high, resulting in an absence of in-domain training data and making the acquisition of large-scale training datasets a long-term goal.
+This motivates the data augmentation framework proposed in this paper, which synthesizes concise REs and rich dialogues to scale grounded comprehension and stepwise reasoning.

 Prior work on AI-driven data generation is relevant to our setting~\cite{islam2022caesar,yumetamath,lu-etal-2024-mathgenie}.
 Yet translating these successes to GREC remains challenging: beyond fluent text synthesis, the task demands precise modeling of multi-object spatial relations and faithful grounding within the visual scene.